 In the photo above, you can see the pieces that arrived when I bought the Drowsie.
 It came in a simple zip lock bag; there’s no shrink-wrap or excess packaging, and the bag can be reused, so for the environmentally conscious, it could be much worse.

 Power & battery life

 As it works via Bluetooth, you need to remember to charge the Drowsie.
 It came with a very short micro USB cable to charge it; it could have done with being a bit longer, but it does its job.

 There’s a pouch on the back of the pillow speaker that houses the charging point, which is quite fiddly to access if you have big fingers.
 You have to get your fingers in there to pull it out of the pouch so you can connect the cable.

 It takes around two hours to charge and then it will last for about 10 hours, which is a good amount of time.
 You can get a whole night’s use out of it, or a couple of nights if you’re going to be listening to it with the timer.

 It came with one sheet of instructions.
 They are very clear and easy to understand, with just a few essential points to bear in mind.

 The Drowsie is essentially a long, flat padded casing with the control unit and speakers sewn into it.
-It looks good, and not as cheaply made as some low-budget pillow speakers I’ve seen.
+It looks good and doesn’t appear to be as cheaply made as some low-budget pillow speakers I’ve seen.